HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 ### User-Agent Client Hints

 In an effort to reduce the information that is revealed about the browser environment, and more specifically the `User-Agent` string, the <a hreflang="en" href="https://wicg.github.io/ua-client-hints/">User-Agent Client Hints</a> mechanism was introduced.
-Through this feature, websites that want to access certain information about the user's browsing environment (browser version, operating system... etc.) now have to set a header (`Accept-CH`) in the first response, upon which the browser will send the requested data in subsequent requests.
+Through this feature, websites that want to access certain information about the user's browsing environment (browser version, operating system, etc.) now have to set a header (`Accept-CH`) in the first response, upon which the browser will send the requested data in subsequent requests.
 Among other benefits, this feature reduces the fingerprinting surface and allows browsers to intervene in sending certain data, for example, via the <a hreflang="en" href="https://github.com/mikewest/privacy-budget">Privacy Budget</a> proposal.

 {{ figure_markup(
   image="client-hints-by-rank.png",